 Undoubtedly, every group of people across the globe has its own culture and traditions that makes it unique, and it includes taboos.
 However, the kind of taboos the people of Dove uphold and guard jealously make the community super unique.

 Dove, the Ghanaian village where childbirth is a superstitious crime

 Dove is a community with an average population of 5,000.
 However, the town has about 1500 inhabitants, which according to the assemblyman, honourable Moses Awukuvi-Danyevor, is as a result of some indigenes having migrated to the cities for various reasons including jostling for jobs.

 The community is located along the Accra- Aflao road between Ada and Sogakope in the central Tongu district of the Volta Region.
-The main occupation of the indigenes is peasant farming.
+The main occupation of the residents is peasant farming.

 Dove, just like most Ghanaian communities certainly has a host of superstitions that have been around for long.
-Aside from the very light ones shared by most communities across the length and breadth of the country, Dove has three main taboos the community has been living with since time immemorial.
+Aside from the very light ones shared by most communities across the country, Dove has three main taboos the people have been living with since time immemorial.
 And 2018 does not look likely to see it end.

 The first of these taboos is that the people of Dove don’t rear animals in the community.
 Can't rear animals will be more appropriate here since its a taboo.

 But this does not mean they don’t consume animal products.
 Here's the twist.
 One is allowed to buy, transport the animals to the community and kill without suffering any consequence, whether the blood stains the ground or not.
 The caveat, however, is if the animal will not be killed on the same day it gets into the community, then it must be a male animal.

 This taboo which has been kept by the people of Dove is vibrantly obvious once you step foot into the town.
 There is no animal in sight aside from birds flying birds over the town.